FernandaFranco/225-object-oriented-javascript/notes.md

  Closure and Objects

- Making data private can make it harder to extend the code.
+ - Making data private can make it harder to extend the code.

+- JavaScript is a garbage-collected language, which means that the JS runtime, rather than the developer, handles memory deallocation.

+- Values referenced by global variables: Only after the script finishes running the value will be eligible for garbage collection.

+Partial function application

+- Closures lets us define private data that persists for the function's lifetime.
+This technique is useful when we need to package both data and functionality together.

+Immediately Invoked Function Expressions

+- The IIFE pattern provides a way to create a "module" of sorts.